PratyakshaJha98/Excel-Sports-data-analysis/README.md

 # Sport Data Analysis
 ## Objective:
-We are a part of XYZ Co Pvt Ltd company who is in the business of organizing the sports events at international level.
+XYZ Co Pvt Ltd company is in the business of organizing the sports events at international level.
 Countries nominate sportsmen from different departments and our team has been given the responsibility to systematize the membership roster and generate different reports as per business requirements.

 ## Dataset:
 We are given data that are present in 3 sheets with the name -<br/>